Skip to main content

 Compliance Requirement

 • Board of Education v.
-Earls (2002): Extended to all competitive extracurricular activities (not general attendance)
+Earls (2002): Extended to all competitive extracurricular activities

-• Same-gender collectors and private collection environments respecting student dignity
+• Procedural safeguards respecting student dignity

 Frequently Asked Questions